 Our team has deployed AI drug discovery systems for multiple pharmaceutical companies, compressing timelines from years to months while reducing discovery costs by 80%+.
 Let's discuss how AI can accelerate your programs.

-AI-powered drug discovery represents a fundamental shift in pharmaceutical R&D—from exhaustive empirical screening to intelligent exploration guided by predictive models.
+AI-powered drug discovery represents a fundamental shift in pharmaceutical R&D. We are moving from exhaustive empirical screening to intelligent exploration guided by predictive models.
 By combining molecular representation learning, Bayesian optimization, and uncertainty quantification, modern systems explore chemical space 100x more efficiently than traditional methods.

 The evidence is compelling: multiple AI-discovered drug candidates have entered clinical trials in the past three years, with several showing best-in-class activity profiles.
 As methods mature and datasets grow, we anticipate AI becoming the default approach for hit discovery and lead optimization.